-My primary research interests are in the field of low-temperature thermochronology, where I measure specific radiogenic isotopic systems to describe the thermal histories of rocks in the upper crust.
-Thermochronology has numerous applications in the geosciences, and my main focus is on using the collection of thermochronologic tools to understand mountain belt evolution-the dates and rates of mountain creation and destruction-and the long-term ups and downs of cratons.
+My primary research interests are in the fields of low-temperature thermochronology and tectonics, where I use the (U-Th)/He radiogenic isotopic systems to describe the thermal histories of rocks in the upper crust.
+Thermochronology has numerous applications in the geosciences, and my main focus is on using the collection of thermochronologic tools to understand the dates and rates of mountain creation and destruction, and the long-term ups and downs of cratons.
 I'm also interested in refining our understanding of the systematics that underpin the various thermochronometers at our disposal.
 This interest manifests as research in the kinetics of noble gas diffusion in complex minerals (e.g. zircon).
 My work therefore combines field and laboratory components.

-At UIUC, I run a (U-Th)/He lab, the centerpiece of which is a state-of-the-art noble gas extraction and measurement line.
-With several other faculty, I also share wet chemistry lab space, an Analyte Excite excimer laser for laser ablation studies, and an iCap Q ICP-MS. Please visit my personal website (link on the left) for more information.
+At UIUC, I run a (U-Th)/He lab, the centerpiece of which is a noble gas extraction and measurement line with a diode laser microfurnace, cyrogenic trap, and gas source quadrupole mass spectrometer.
+I co-manage several fume hoods in a class 1000 clean lab for apatite and zircon dissolution, and share with several faculty an Analyte Excite excimer laser for laser ablation studies, and an iCap Q ICP-MS for isotope dilution work.
+Please visit my personal website for more information.
 I am open to collaborations so please contact me if you have interest in visiting the lab!

 - 107 Physical Geology

 - 411 Structural Geology